Cal Raleigh Player Props: Mariners vs. Giants

 Cal Raleigh At The Plate

-- Raleigh has reached base via a hit in 39 games this season (of 72 played), and had multiple hits in 15 of those games.
+- Raleigh has picked up a hit in 39 of 72 games this year, with multiple hits 15 times.

-- He has hit a home run in 12.5% of his games this season, and 4% of his chances at the plate.
+- He has gone deep in nine games this season (12.5%), homering in 4% of his trips to the dish.

-- Raleigh has picked up an RBI in 26.4% of his games this year, with more than one RBI in 12.5% of his games.
-He has also driven in three or more runs in three contests.
+- Raleigh has had at least one RBI in 26.4% of his games this year (19 of 72), with more than one RBI nine times (12.5%).
+He has also been responsible for three or more of his team's runs in three contests.

 - In 38.9% of his games this year (28 of 72), he has scored, and in six of those games (8.3%) he has scored more than once.